gxdhilz05/qinetiq-valuation-strategic-alternatives/PROJECT_CHECKLIST.md

 - [ ] Summarise the US operating issues and strategic review
 - [ ] Record all sources in `research/sources.csv`

+## Initial Hypotheses
+- EMEA is the higher quality core business.
+- The US business may be depressing the group's valuation.
+- Backlog provides revenue visibility but must convert into cash.
+- A US sale might unlock value but only if the price is attractive.

 ## 2. Collect and clean historical data

 - [ ] Income statement